ohosman04/SwingShift/README.md

 -RAM: 2 GB

--Free Disk Space: 50 MB
+-Free Disk Space: At least 150 MB

 ## How to Convert Files with SwingShift: